Christ School (North Carolina): Art

-Christ School has traditions that date back to the earliest days of the school.
-Those range from seniors wearing green blazers to traditions around "Yard A" and more.

-Christ School has a historic rivalry with Asheville School.
-"The Game" is the oldest prep school football rivalry in both North and South Carolina, dating back to 1911.
-The Fayssoux-Arbogast Trophy was created in 1971 and was named after Richard Fayssoux, football coach at Christ School from 1920 to 1966 and B.H.
-Arbogast, Asheville School coach from 1930-1967.
-Each year the football teams compete for the Fayssoux-Arbogast Trophy, which then remains with the winning school until the next year's game.
-As of the fall of 2023, the Greenies have won 12 consecutive games against the Asheville School Blues and 20 of the past 24 meetings.
-The Blues lead the series 50-43-4.

 Athletics and extracurricular activities

 All Christ School students are required to participate in sports during each of the three seasons.
-There are ten varsity sports that students can participate in at school: three in the fall (football, soccer, and cross country), two in the winter (basketball and swimming), and five in the spring (track and field, tennis, golf, lacrosse, and baseball.)
+There are ten varsity sports that students can participate in at school: three in the fall (football, soccer, and cross country), three in the winter (basketball, wrestling and swimming), and five in the spring (track and field, tennis, golf, lacrosse, and baseball.)
 The outdoor program, theater, an aviation program (named for Robert K. Morgan '36, the pilot of the Memphis Belle), and a number of other programs are offered year-round as sports as well.
 The Robert Morgan '36 aviation program is one of only three high school aviation programs in the country.

 There are 28 student-led clubs.
 Students produce a literary magazine called The Struan and a yearbook called The Angelus.
 The school also produces a biannual magazine called The Galax.

-Basketball

-The Christ School basketball program has won eight NCISAA State Championships (In North Carolina, public and private schools compete in different state associations).
-The last state title was in 2024, the second of two consecutive titles.
-It is the only boys program in the history of Western North Carolina to win five straight state titles in basketball.
-Since 2005, the Greenies have sent more than 23 graduates to Division I programs.
-The Christ School basketball team plays its home games in the Mebane Fieldhouse.
-Christ School has had 2 McDonald All-Americans and Plumlee brothers Miles (Class 2008) and Mason (Class 2009) were drafted in the first round by the NBA.
-Mason won a gold medal in the FIBA World Championships in 2014.
-Each of the three Plumlee brothers attended Duke, and each left with a National Championship.

-Football

-The football team reached the NCISAA Division II semi-final round for the 3rd straight year in 2014.
-The Greenies were state championship runners-up in 2015 and 2016.
-Since 2005, Christ School has had more than 10 players go on to play college football.
-The football team won the NCISAA Division II State Championship in 2020.

 Golf

 The golf program has won NCISAA 3A State Championships in 2010, 2012 and 2014.